Continue on to find out how…

 For example…

-prop, either with meaningful text, or an empty string for decorative images"Let's output errors directly in the editor, too.
+img element with a valid src attribute, but it's missing its alt attribute.
+[Does anyone know what happens when a screen reader interacts with an image with no alt attribute?]img elements must have an alt prop, either with meaningful text, or an empty string for decorative images"Let's output errors directly in the editor, too.

 Outputting errors to the console like that is pretty helpful, but I think this would be even better if these errors were displayed in my editor while I'm writing code.